On Newton strata in the $B_{dR}^+$-Grassmannian: Classical points

 In particular, an intersection $S_{\lambda}\cap \Gr_{G,\mu}$ has classical points if and only if $-\lambda\in W.\mu$. \end{lemma} \begin{proof} We have $y\in U(K)wP_{\mu}(K)/P_{\mu}(K)$.
 Let $\tilde y$ be a representative in $U(K)w$, and $\tilde x$ the image of $\tilde y \mu^{-1}(\xi)$ in $\Gr_{G}(K)$ (using that $K$ is a subring of $B_{\dR}^+(K)$).
 Then by definition $\tilde x\in S_{-\mu^{w}}(K)$, and $\tilde x$ is the unique preimage of $y$ under the Bialynicki-Birula map.
 Thus $x=\tilde x$ is as claimed. \end{proof}

-\begin{proof}[Proof of Theorem \ref{propwaa}] As usual we may assume that $G$ is adjoint and quasi-split over ${\Qp}$, and that there is a standard parabolic subgroup $P$ of $G$ with standard Levi subgroup $M$ and such that $b$ has a reduction $b_M$ to $M$ that is superbasic in $M$.
+\begin{proof}[Proof of Theorem \ref{propwaa}] As usual we may assume that $G$ is adjoint and quasi-split over ${\Qp}$, and we choose a standard parabolic subgroup $P$ of $G$ with standard Levi subgroup $M$ and such that $b$ has a reduction $b_M$ to $M$ that is superbasic in $M$.
 Replacing $b$ by $b_M$ modifies all relevant subspaces by left multiplication by a fixed element $g\in G(\breve{\Qp})$.
 Thus we assume that $b=b_M$ from now on.

 We begin by proving the equivalence of (2) and (3).
 The complement of the semi-stable locus is a profinite union of Schubert cells.
 More precisely, $y:={\rm BB}(x)$ is semi-stable if and only if for every $j\in G_b({\Qp})$, the element $jy$ is in a Schubert cell for some $w$ with $\av_M(\mu^w)\leq \av_G(\mu^w)$.
 By Lemma \ref{lemclxy} this is in turn equivalent to $jx\in S_{-\mu^w}(K)$ for the same $w$.
 But this is by definition the same as the condition that $x$ is weakly admissible (the slope vector of the reduction of $\E_{b,jx}$ to $P$ being $-\av_M(-\mu^w)=\av_M(\mu^w)$).